CombustibleLemonsCTF/CTCTF-2015-writeups/vulnerable-server/README.md

 1. Loop over all of the valid characters (i.e. the alphanumeric characters as well as the underscore).
 2. Given a current character of the loop, create a query that tests whether the username is `admin` and whether the password starts with the current password plus the current character.
 3. Send the query to the server.
-4. If the query returns a success, then add the current character to the current password, and go back to step 1 to loop start over.
+4. If the query returns a success, then add the current character to the current password, and go back to step 1 to start over the loop.
 5. Otherwise, continue to the next character at step 2.
 6. If there are no more characters to loop over, then you have the full password.